nathanallen242/cap4773/README.md

 ### Abstract
 Explore the essence of our project and its overarching objectives here. *(0.5% common grade weight)*

-*In the rapidly evolving scene of open source development, Github emerged as a social media platform helping software engineers collaborate.
-This study will explore various Github repositories and user behaviours to understand the dynamics of repository popularity, success, and the identification of false actors within the platform.
-First, we investigate the characteristics of popular and successful github repo repositories, with the intention of finding that contributing factors of success and popularity are not the same.
-We look at factors such as number of, number of forks, programming language, etc. We define popularity as the number of stars, a popular consideration by past papers.
-We also define success as a project claiming to be state of the art.
-Second, we address the detection of false actors in the social community.
-We examine the characteristics of false actors and analyze their potential impact on popularity.
-Lastly, we assess the impact of development consistency vs irregularity on popularity.
-Our findings aim to provide insights to factors that can enhance repository success, popularity, and credibility in GitHub.*
+*In the dynamic landscape of open source software development on GitHub, understanding the nuances between repository popularity and success becomes essential.
+This study examines various GitHub repositories and user behaviors to discern the dynamics of repository popularity, the markers of success, and the detection of false actors within the platform.
+Initially, we explore the characteristics of popular and successful repositories, finding that the factors contributing to success and popularity are not identical.
+Popularity is quantified by the number of stars, commonly used in previous studies, while success is defined in terms of a project’s state-of-the-art claims.
+Our investigation reveals only a low positive correlation between development consistency, measured through commit activities, and repository stars, suggesting that regular updates alone do not guarantee popularity.
+Furthermore, we delve into the detection of false actors within the community, analyzing their characteristics and the potential impact on repository metrics.
+Our results align with prior findings in identifying suspicious behaviors, enhancing understanding of how authenticity affects repository evaluations.
+However, our research faced limitations, including the inability to apply methods across the entire dataset and difficulties in discerning connections within the network of interactions.
+Despite these challenges, our findings provide valuable insights into the factors that can enhance repository success, popularity, and credibility on GitHub.*

 ### Motivation and RQs
 Discover what drives our research and review the specific research questions we are addressing. *(1% common grade weight)*